HSF/hsf.github.io/_gsocproposals/2022/proposal_Root-TTree-to-RNTuple.md

 are specially relevant.
 TTree is the ROOT's legacy columnar storage that has been used to store more than 1 exabyte of HEP data during the last 25 years.
 On the other hand, the RNTuple classes provide ROOT's new, experimental I/O subsystem for HEP data.
-The RNTuple data layout is columnar and supports nested types (e.g., vectors of floats), conceptually similar to Apache Arrow or Apache Parquet.
+The RNTuple data layout is columnar and supports nested types (e.g. vectors of floats), conceptually similar to Apache Arrow or Apache Parquet.

 Given that RNTuple is backwards-incompatible with TTree, existing data in TTree format will have to be converted to the RNTuple format.
-This project will consist in the implementation of an automatic conversion tool that migrates both the schema (i.e., fields and their types) and the user data.
+This project will consist of the implementation of an automatic conversion tool that migrates both the schema (i.e. fields and their types) and the user data.
 Note that replicating the schema is not always possible because RNTuple does not currently support all the column types supported in TTree.